Samsung announces massive Galaxy Note 8 smartphone: our take – Which? News

 But is it worth it?
 We’ve got our hands on it, to bring you our full first impressions – head to our Samsung Galaxy Note 8 first look review to find out whether it’s a phone truly worth considering.
 Below, we give you a taster of what to expect.
 Short on time?
 Watch our short first look video:

 The Samsung Galaxy Note 8 costs a whopping £869 to buy outright.
-You’ll be able to pre-order it from Wednesday 30 August, and it should arrive on shelves on Friday 15 September.
+You can pre-order it now, and it should arrive on shelves on Friday 15 September.

 Mobile phone reviews – find the best for your cash, whatever your budget